fongandrew/hydeout/membership.md

 <br>

-For any other enquiries please contact the treasurer via: [treasurer@isbarch.org](mailto:treasurer@isbarch.org).
+For any other enquiries please contact the webmaster and secretary via: [webmaster@isbarch.org](mailto:webmaster@isbarch.org).

+## 2. Register

+Once the payment has been made, use the button below to use the Google Form to register your details:

+<button onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSd-yKfzXl7B06AoOA5tbXK-QZtT-jFQ8pc5bxmodfTnWOc3dA/viewform?usp=sf_link')" class="button-join">Register</button>

+> ⚠️ Your membership number will only be considered valid once your payment has been sent!

+## Membership number

+You should automatically receive an email with your membership number after registering.
+If you do not receive this email, please contact the webmaster.
+The membership number will be valid for two years.

+If you have an issues or questions, please contact the webmaster via: [webmaster@isbarch.org](mailto:webmaster@isbarch.org) <!-- or the treasurer via: [webmaster@isbarch.org](mailto:treasurer@isbarch.org). -->.